evidentlyai/evidently/docs/book/examples/tutorial_tracing.md

 Preview the dataset with `traced_data.head()`.

 # 7. Run an evaluation

 You can run evaluations on this dataset using the Evidently Python library.
 You can generate the Reports to view them locally or send them to Evidently Cloud.
-For example, let’s evaluate the length and sentiment of the responses.
+For example, let’s evaluate the length and sentiment of the responses, and whether they include the word "Certainly".

 Create an evaluation Project in Evidently Cloud.
 This will allow you to organize your evaluations and track results over time.